 To hold and move puppets you use rods, made of barbecue skewers, which you attach to the puppets with velcro (clip off the sharp point first).
 You only need one holding rod and one moving rod, since you only have two hands!
 It is easiest to attach the velcro to the side of the puppet that is not held against the screen.

-- Moving rod: attach a small piece of bristly velcro to the piece of the puppet that you will want to move.
+• Moving rod: attach a small piece of scratchy velcro to the piece of the puppet that you will want to move.
 Most likely that will be an arm.
-Put a soft piece of velcro around the tip of your moving rod and connect with the moving part of the puppet.
+Wrap a piece of soft velcro around the tip of your moving rod and connect with the moving part of the puppet.
 You will see that you can bend the puppet by the waist just by using the arm rod.
-If you want to move a leg to walk or run, also put a piece of bristly velcro on the lower leg.
+If you want to move a leg to walk or run, also put a piece of scratchy velcro on the lower leg.

-- Holding rod: attach a piece of soft velcro to the top of skewer and a piece of bristly velcro to a a free spot in the middle of the puppet, where it will not be in the way of a moving arm.
-If you need to attach the puppet to the back of the screen, you will need bristly velcro at the bottom of the holding rod too, as seen in the image below.
+• Holding rod: attach a piece of soft velcro to the top of the barbecue skewer and a piece of scratchy velcro to a free spot in the middle of the puppet, where it will not be in the way of a moving arm.
+If you need to attach the puppet to the back of the screen, you will need scratchy velcro at the bottom of the holding rod too, as seen in the image below.

 I’ve been using your templates for Peter and the wolf for 3 years now and my students love creating their own puppets and bring them home.
 I am a teacher in a primary school for gifted students in Switzerland.
 Thank you so much for sharing!